Banal Na Aso, Santong Kabayo

 "Banal Na Aso, Santong Kabayo" is a song by the Filipino punk rock band Yano.
-It was released on June 30, 1994, as part of the band's self-titled debut album.
+It was released on June 30, 1994 as part of the band's self-titled debut album.

 Background

 In an interview with guitarist Eric Gancio, he claimed that the song was based on a true story where frontman Dong Abay encountered an old woman praying the Rosary on board a jeepney.
 Gancio also explained that the second stanza was a fictional account but it stayed within the theme of religious hypocrisy.
 The song garnered controversy for its perceived criticism of religion especially in light of the country's predominantly Christian population, and was also the subject of backwards masking claims by religious groups in an episode of the Noli de Castro news magazine programme Magandang Gabi, Bayan.

 The song was later parodied by Parokya ni Edgar as "Chikinini".
-Gancio recalled how he was flattered by Parokya's parody of the song, initially wishing that they produced original content instead of just parodies but later spoke positively about their original compositions in their own right.
+Gancio recalled how he was flattered by Parokya's parody, initially wishing that they produced original content instead of just parodies but later spoke positively about their original compositions in their own right.